Share this post:

 Gun shows and local gun stores have long been the preferred method for finding and collecting old guns.
 If you were a dedicated collector, you could even post a classified ad in the back of your favorite gun magazine to find or offer a particularly desirable example.
 However, with the rise of the internet and large auction houses specializing in collector firearms, these old ways are becoming less prominent.

-If a gun has made it on to this list, it most likely possesses a multitude of desirable traits that send collectors clamoring.
+If a gun has made it on to the list of most expensive guns sold by Rock Island Auction Company, it most likely possesses a multitude of desirable traits that send collectors clamoring.
 They may be beautiful, rare, historically significant, belonged to someone famous, or they may be an unusual version of a very popular and beloved gun.
 Nearly all are so incredibly well-preserved that their condition defies belief.
 One thing they undoubtedly share, is a unique story: how it began, how it became extraordinary, and how that exceptional nature resulted in an enviable price point at auction.

 Documented as the last produced of only eight Winchester “One of One Hundred” Model 1873 rifles, this old gun is a supreme rarity.
 Many collectors know of the Winchester Model 1873 “One of One Thousand” rifles, but the “One of One Hundred” models are even scarcer.
 This particular gun has documentation of use and, part of its story involves it traveling down the Amazon River with a previous owner.
 A firearm like this could tell some yarns.